Computing, Study, & Meeting Spaces

 - Biomedical Library study rooms are available for checkout by students from Colleges of Medicine, Nursing and Allied Health.
 The rooms are locked and keys must be checked-out in person with your student ID card at the 1st floor Circulation Desk.
 Rooms are checked out on a first come first serve basis.
 Dry-markers/erasers, laptops and headphones are also available.

-- Third floor individual study rooms are restricted to College of Medicine I-IV and Resident Fellows students on an as-available basis.
-They are available to be checked out for the day
+- Third floor individual study rooms are restricted to College of Medicine I-IV, Resident/Fellows students, and departing Resident/Fellows until their exam date on an as-available basis.
+They are available to be checked out for the day.

 - For security reasons, covering the window of the study room is not allowed.